Frequently Asked Appeals Questions

 For felony cases, the judge has complete discretion to grant or deny appeal bond.

-For County Court Appeals (including traffic cases): The court MUST grant you an appeal bond if you file a timely notice of appeal.
-This is your right, and it automatically stays your sentence while your appeal is pending.
-However, you still need to post the bond amount set by the court.
+For County Court Appeals (including traffic cases): The court MUST grant you an appeal bond if a timely notice of appeal is filed.
+This is a right, and it automatically stays the sentence while the appeal is pending.
+However, the bond amount set by the court would still need to be posted.

-Ensuring you put forward the right bond argument is thus absolutely essential.
+Ensuring the right bond argument is put forward, and with enough time, is thus absolutely essential.